kevin-ch-day/ScytaleDroid/docs/lamp/README.md

 * **Error reporting:** Surface SQL errors through a central logger so the data engineering team can trace failing queries back to their documentation entry.
 * **Performance budgets:** Agree on acceptable response times per dashboard and monitor MySQL slow query logs for violations.
+Large static-analysis JSON payloads should be cached or streamed instead of loaded wholesale for every request.
 * **Failover plan:** If the primary MySQL node is unavailable, serve a cached “last known good” dataset rather than attempting emergency writes.